n2048-creative-technology/blender-robstride/README.md

 - Per-node editable Name and persistent node ID
 - Run mode: stream animated Z rotation to the node during playback
 - Learn mode: read encoder and keyframe the object’s Z rotation on every frame
-- PID gains (Kp, Ki, Kd), scale, and offset per node
+- Per-node scale and offset
 - Save/Load full configuration as JSON
 - Simulation toggle to create two virtual nodes when hardware is unavailable
 - Connect/Disconnect to manage the CAN connection explicitly